-- 15. The total number of apprenticeship enrolments for 2022/23 was 151, with 74 completions and 31 withdrawals.
-The Apprenticeship Hub is continuing to review all withdrawal data to understand why employees are withdrawing and to take steps to minimise this. - 16.
-The total expenditure on apprenticeships for 2022/23 £914k against a committed levy of £1,337k including the government 10% top up.
-Spend against the levy has increased every year since it began in 2017 which has resulted in a continuous reduction in the amount of expired levy being returned to the Education and Skills Funding A. - 17.
-Some highlights in relation to apprenticeships are: - In 2022/23 Q4 11 employees have enrolled on our first L5 Coaching Professional apprenticeship.
-This aims to develop more coaching capacity across the council. - In 2022/23 Q4 the first cohort of L4 Business Improvement Apprenticeships who started in 2020 completed their apprenticeships, many with distinctions.
+- 13. The total number of apprenticeship enrolments for 22/23 was 151, with 74 completions and 31 withdrawals.
+The Apprenticeship Hub is continuing to review all withdrawal data to understand why employees are withdrawing and to take steps to minimise this. - 14.
+The total expenditure on apprenticeships for 2022/23 £914,171 against a committed levy of £1,336,732, including the government 10% top up.
+Spend against the levy has increased every year since it began in 2017 which has resulted in a continuous reduction in the amount of expired levy being returned to the ESFA.

+15. Some highlights in relation to apprenticeships are:

-- An apprentice who undertook a L4 Data analyst apprenticeship as part of Continued Professional development took 2nd place in the Computer Society 'Future Data Leader of the Year' awards. - The Council has been selected as a finalist in the Large Apprenticeship Employer category as part of the OxLEP Apprenticeship awards with one apprentice being a finalist in the Special Recognition Award and Apprentice Ambassador Award. - 18.
+- In Q4 11 employees have enrolled on our first L5 Coaching Professional apprenticeship.
+This aims to develop more coaching capacity across the council. - In Q4 the first cohort of L4 Business Improvement Apprenticeships who started in 2020 completed their apprenticeships, many with distinctions. - An apprentice who undertook a L4 Data analyst apprenticeship as part of Continued Professional development took 2nd place in the Computer Society 'Future Data Leader of the Year' awards. - The Council has been selected as a finalist in the Large Apprenticeship Employer category as part of the OXLEP Apprenticeship awards with one apprentice being a finalist in the Special Recognition Award and Apprentice Ambassador Award.

+16. In 23/24 Data & Digital Skills Academy will be developed.
 Digital skills are a key requirement for the council and well-developed digital skills can support career progression and improve retention.
-To support this, in 2023/24 there is a plan to develop a Data & Digital Skills Academy.
 The Academy will offer a variety of Data & Digital training using the apprenticeship levy and will be supported by apprenticeship team and the ITID service and experienced/specialist mentors from across our services.